Free Tips to Stop Dog Resource Guarding Problems

 The guardians may also want to check out this free dog training video on how to teach a dog to stop invading personal space.

-If the guardians practice this technique to stop dogs from resource guarding a few times a day every day, they should be able to stop Walter’s resource guarding behavior for good in a month or so.
+If the guardians practice this technique a few times a day, they can stop Walter’s resource guarding.
+They should see results in about a month.

-Later we discussed the importance of structure when petting and feeding, how important consistency is, creative ways to increase his exercise and the value of keeping an exercise journal for a month.
+Later, we talked about how important structure is when petting and feeding.
+We discussed the need for consistency.
+We also shared creative ways to increase his exercise.
+Finally, we talked about the value of keeping an exercise journal for a month.

-To help the guardians remember all the positive dog training tips we covered in this at home dog training session, we shot a roadmap to success video that you can check out below.
+To help the guardians remember all the positive dog training tips we covered in this in-home dog training session, we shot a roadmap to success video that you can check out below.

 Categorized in: